matteosistisette/jquery-ui-memory-game/README.md

     });
     </script>

-**NOTE:** The size of the card images in pixels must be known (and fixed) when the plugin is instantiated.
+**NOTE:** The size of the card images in pixels must be known (and fixed) when the widget is instantiated.
 That's why we need the explicit `width` and `height` html attributes, at least on the first image; alternatively, CSS could be used.
 See below for more details and alternatives.

 ###Using a JavaScript array
 See complete live example here: [http://jsbin.com/vonaye](http://jsbin.com/vonaye/edit?html,output)